jackyzha0/quartz/content/notes/18-internal-routing.md

 - Triggered Update
 	- send updates as soon as something changes (bad news happens) about a route’s metric or state

+> [!INFO] split horizon. image information sent from right to left. only send to right always. always forward to the right. this helps to avoid count to infinity problemm. if there is a circle this doesn't work
+> hold down timer: when a route breaks. dont update table for 60s. this can avoid cti as rtrA wont update with information fron rtrB
+> poison reverse: bad news first. rtrA immediately say that it is unreachable.
+> triggered update: immediately send information when there is a change.
+> still not suitable for a large network

 Link State vs. Distance Vector
 - Distance Vector
 	- routing by rumour